learn-co-curriculum/hs-ruby-assessment/README.md

 Time to freshen up and test out your Ruby skills!

-Run `bundle install` to install all the Gems you need then run `rspec --fail-fast` to run each test.
+Follow the instructions and write your code in `ruby_review.rb`.

-Write your code to make the tests pass in `ruby_review.rb`.
+Run `bundle install` to install the Gems you need, then run `rspec --fail-fast` to run the tests to make sure your code is working properly.